Beginner’s guide to business tax

 Well, if you head over to the KashFlow blog you’ll find plenty of articles on the different areas of tax and business finances (as well as HR and Payroll).

-If you’re using KashFlow (or thinking about it) you can take a look at our Knowledge Base too – which is basically a guide to running your business with our online accounting software on hand to help.
+If you’re using KashFlow (or thinking about it) you can take a look at our Knowledge Base too – which is basically a guide to running your business with our cloud bookkeeping software on hand to help.

 Any questions?
 Anything you’d add?
 Let us know in the comments below or on social media!